Seth-Buchanan/arrayify.nvim/README.md

 When the user starts typing the plugin would delete "array" and put the user into insert mode.

-2. Make the data structure multiple lines when it is long or has a bunch of syntactic fluff.
+2. Make the data structure multiple lines when it is long or full of syntactic fluff.
 For example, The following is a list of tuples in PowerShell:

 ```